-The best calendar apps for Mac: An overview
+The best calendar apps for Mac at a glance

 AppBest forHighlightPrice

-Apple CalendarApple users who want simplicitySeamless integration with Apple ecosystemFree
+Apple CalendarApple users who want simplicitySeamless integration with the Apple ecosystemFree

 Calendar 366 IIMinimalistsLightweight menu bar calendar, quick access$14.99